Benin and Togo

 Malta (International Institute for Justice and the Rule of Law)

 OPDAT Malta was established in 2014 to assist in the development of the International Institute for Justice and the Rule of Law (IIJ) in Valletta, Malta with the funding and assistance of the Department of State’s Bureau of Counterterrorism and Countering Violent Extremism.
-The IIJ is a Global Counterterrorism Forum (GCTF) inspired international justice sector reform organization that provides assistance in addressing terrorism and related transnational criminal activities within a rule-of-law framework.
-Since 2015, the OPDAT Resident Legal Advisor has served as Executive Secretary of the IIJ, and represented it at GCTF working group meetings, European Union functions, United Nations Security Council presentations, and other high-level events.
-OPDAT draws upon a variety of U.S. and international experts to develop initiatives focused on north, west, and east Africa; the Middle East; and the western Balkans.
-Among the IIJ’s efforts are addressing the Foreign Terrorist Fighter (FTF) phenomenon.
-OPDAT Malta and the IIJ partner with the Hedayah Center in Abu Dhabi to develop workshops to assist policy development on reintegrating returning FTFs.
+The IIJ is a Global Counterterrorism Forum (GCTF)-inspired international justice sector reform institute that provides assistance in addressing terrorism and related transnational criminal activities for criminal practitioners primarily from North, West, and East Africa, the Middle East, and the Western Balkans, all within a rule-of-law framework.
+Since 2014, the OPDAT Resident Legal Advisor has served as Executive Secretary of the IIJ, and organized its programs and workshops both in Malta and regionally, as well as representing the IIJ before the GCTF, the European Union, the United Nations, and other high-level events.
+OPDAT Malta draws upon a variety of U.S. and international experts to support IIJ programs, which have hosted more than 2,500 participants in its first three years.
+The IIJ’s efforts include addressing the Foreign Terrorist Fighter (FTF) phenomenon, ISIS directed and inspired attacks, radicalization in prisons, juvenile terrorists, and more generally investigating, prosecuting, and adjudicating terrorism cases.

 OPDAT Mauritania was established in August 2012 to strengthen the Mauritanian civilian criminal justice sector’s capacity to combat terrorism and transnational crimes.
 OPDAT has provided technical assistance to bolster the capacity of the criminal justice system to professionally investigate and prosecute money laundering and terrorism financing-related crimes.
 OPDAT has recently worked with the Government of Mauritania to implement new anti-slavery laws and assisted the establishment of three regional anti-slavery courts.
 Going forward, OPDAT’s activities in Mauritania will shift towards prison reform in an effort to prevent the spread of extremism among the prison population and to capitalize on gains made in strengthening the enthusiastic and responsive Mauritanian justice system.